 DEQ Senate Bills Aimed at Better Government Move from House Vote to Senate Concurrence

-Senate Bills 652-654 proposed by the Michigan House Competitiveness Committee have been approved in the House by a narrow vote.
-The bill moves on to the Senate for a concurrence vote before it is sent to the governor for final approval.
+Senate Bills 652-654 proposed by the Michigan House Competitiveness Committee have now been approved by the Senate with the changes made by the House during the House vote earlier this year.
+The bill now moves on to the governor for final approval.

 At its core, the bill is aimed at improving administrative rulemaking by providing for increased transparency and accountability in the DEQ.
 The proposal is intended to address faulty processes in DEQ's regulation in the following ways:

 - SB 654 reestablishes an Environmental Science Advisory Board to hear scientific evidence and provide recommendation to the governor.